turtl/www/views/pages/faq.md

 {{toc}}

-# Why encrypt?
+# Why use encryption?

-Why not ;-)?
-If you can keep your data private from hackers, government surveillance, and other prying eyes, then why not do it?
-People tend to have this stigma against encryption: you only need to encrypt if you have something to hide.
-However privacy and having something to hide are two very different things, and we believe privacy is a civil right.
+"I have nothing to hide."
+Well, would you use a public bathroom with glass walls?

-That said, recently the US government has given us *all* something to hide by their outrageous and invasive spying.
-By using Turtl, you're not only keeping your data private (even if it's just cat pictures), but you're letting the US government know how you feel about its practices.
+Just because you aren't storing harmful or illegal things doesn't mean you want the world having access to your data.
+Not only does encryption protect your privacy, it makes it extremely difficult (usually impossible) for hackers and malicious government agencies to see your data as anything but complete gibberish.

-Take a stand.
+We believe privacy is a civil right deserved by all.

 # What makes Turtl special?

-Good question.
-There are apps that keep your data/files in sync (Dropbox, ownCloud, Evernote, etc).
-However, they do not provide what most people need right now: privacy *and* sharing.
+Privacy and sharing.

-Dropbox/ownCloud let you sync data and share with people, but your data is stored out in the open for anyone to read.
-They encrypt your data, but they hold the keys.
-Anyone who asks nicely enough will get access.
-You can encrypt your files before syncing them, but then you cannot share.
-Evernote is the same: it lets you save thoughts and bookmarks, but they were recently hacked and anything you had in Evernote is now being cut up, analyzed, passed around, and sold to the highest bidder.
-Whoops.
+*Privacy* is something most (if not all) cloud services lack.
+Dropbox, Evernote, ownCloud, etc...while they may encrypt your data, they only do so *after* it it hits their servers.
+This offers opportunities for anyone operating the app (and any third parties or government agencies they give access to) to have complete, unfettered access to anything you post.

-Turtl gives you the best of both worlds: a private place to keep your data that you can access anywhere, *and* a way to share/sync your data between friends, family, colleagues.
-We realize that nobody is hack-proof, but the difference between us and them is that if we ever do get hacked, your data is still a bunch of garble that is unreadable without the keys that only you hold.
+*Sharing* is easy to do when a service (like the ones mentioned above) holds the keys to your data, however it becomes a lot harder when the service has no real knowledge of what's being stored.

-So think of Turtl like Evernote with encryption and an interface that's actually good looking and easy to use.
+Turtl solves both these problems.
+It allows sharing *with* privacy, giving you an easy way to collaborate on projects that you don't want the world seeing.

 # How does it work?

-Turtl in its current state is a browser add-on (for Chrome and Firefox).
-It installs a button in your browser that lets you add notes or bookmarks in a few clicks to your Turtl account.
+Turtl is an installed app (either installed as a browser extension, a desktop app, or *soon* a mobile app).

 Whenever you add data, Turtl uses a cryptographic "key" generated from your username/password to encrypt your data before sending it off to the Turtl servers.
-Your data is stored encrypted and stays that way until you download it again via the Turtl add-on and decrypt it.
+Your data is stored encrypted and stays that way until you download it again via Turtl and decrypt it.
 The only time your data is ever readable is when you're logged in to Turtl.

 Only *you* hold the keys to your data.
 Not even the people running the Turtl servers have access to your data.